picocms/Pico/in-depth/nginx.md

 This `location` rule tells Nginx to send all pages ending in `.php` to an external PHP processor called `php-fpm`.
 Again, setting this up is outside the scope of this document.
 There are many tutorials available online.
 Here is one for [Ubuntu 14.04](https://www.digitalocean.com/community/tutorials/how-to-install-linux-nginx-mysql-php-lemp-stack-on-ubuntu-14-04#3-install-php-for-processing).

 By default, `php-fpm` comes with a very insecure setting that can allow unauthorized code execution.
 We've included a small `try_files` statement here that will protect you from this vulnerability.
-If you've changed php-fpm's `cgi.fix_pathinfo` setting to `0`, you do not need this statement.

-The line `fastcgi_param PICO_URL_REWRITING 1;` informs Pico that we will be rewriting url's in Nginx.
-This prevents Pico from using its own url-rewriting, and gives us nicer url's.
+The line `fastcgi_param PICO_URL_REWRITING 1;` informs Pico that URL rewriting is available, so you won't have to explicitly set `$config['rewrite_url'] = true;` in your `config/config.php`.

 ## URL Rewriting

-There are several ways to approach Pico's url-rewriting in Nginx.
+There are several ways to approach Pico's URL rewriting in Nginx.
 We'll be covering two different approaches in this document, but there really is no right answer.

 ### Pico in Document Root